chrisimmel/calliope/docs/config.md

 # Flocks
 Sparrows can be collected into _flocks_, where a flock is a group of sparrows with some shared configuration.
-Flocks can also be collected into flocks, inheriting default parameters from their parent flocks.
+Flocks can also be collected into flocks.
+A sparrow or flock with a parent flock inherits default parameters, schedule, and keys from its parent, making it possible to set up a tree of cascading options to control the configuration of all sparrows.

 # Configuration
 A sparrow or flock configuration consists of the following: